New to SAGE in 2019.

 If material has been previously published, it is not generally acceptable for publication in a SAGE journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.

 Before publication SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 Africa Spectrum publishes manuscripts under Creative Commons licenses.
-The standard license for the journal is Creative Commons (CC BY), and it is reccomended this is the licence which is selected.
+The standard license for the journal is Creative Commons (CC BY), and it is recomended this is the licence which is selected.
 This allows others to re-use the work without permission as long as the work is properly referenced.
 For more information, you are advised to visit SAGE's OA licenses page.

 Alternative license arrangements are available, for example, to meet particular funder mandates, made at the author’s request